dy66323/dy66323.github.io/_pages/about.md

 My research interests mainly focus on:

+- **Organic bioelectronics** based on organic mixed ion conductors (OMIECs), particularly for healthcare monitoring and wearable applications.
+- **Brain-mimic Computing**, Neuromorphic computing and their hardware implementation.
 - **Soft functional materials**, including semiconducting hydrogel, biomaterials, liquid metal, and their practical applications.
-- **Organic bioelectronics** based on organic mixed ion conductors (OMIECs), particularly for wearable applications and healthcare monitoring.
-- **Brain-mimic Computing**, Neuromorphic computing and hardware implementation.

 📌 Feel free to reach out to discuss research collaboration or any other opportunities!